kaitmore/multimesh-workshop/workshop.md

 `curl -k --cert client.crt --key client.key https://$PUBLIC_IP:30000/services/ping-pong/latest/serve`

 The game should look exactly as it did in the previous setup.
-Once someone wins, hit `ctrl+d` to exit the logs.
+Once someone wins, hit `ctrl+c` to exit the logs.
 Now take a look at the logs for our egress-edge proxy:

 ```sh
 kubectl logs $(kubectl get pods --template '{{range .items}}{{.metadata.name}}{{"\n"}}{{end}}' | grep '^egress-edge') -f